VirtoCommerce/vc-docs/dev_docs/docs/Fundamentals/Security/authentication/issuing-and-using-access-token.md

 }
 ```

-The issued access refresh token life time is controlled by the `Authorization:RefreshTokenLifeTime` setting with the default value of 14 days.<!---Add link to settings - WHAT SETTINGS!?-->
+The issued access refresh token life time is controlled by the `Authorization:RefreshTokenLifeTime` setting with the default value of 14 days.<!---Add link to auth settings-->

 ### Using an access token